 HUD, Fannie Mae, and Freddie Mac require 0.50% of student loan balances to count as hypothetical monthly debt.
 0.50% of $200,000 is $1,000 per month and automatically may disqualify borrowers’ FHA, and Conventional Loans allow Income-Based Repayment (IBR) that reports to credit bureaus to be used as monthly debt.
 If the monthly debt does not report to credit bureaus, the lender can do a rapid rescore and credit supplement and report it to bureaus in 3 to 5 days.
 Borrowers with higher student loan balances may need to go FHA versus conventional loans.

 Mortgage Included In Chapter 7 Bankruptcy

-One other major benefit with 97 LTV Conventional Versus FHA Loans is borrowers with prior mortgage included in Chapter 7 Bankruptcy.
-There are times where borrowers need to go with 97 LTV Conventional Versus FHA Loans due to waiting period requirements.
-Conventional Guidelines state if borrowers had mortgage included in Chapter 7 Bankruptcy, there is a four year waiting period from the discharged date of Chapter 7.
-The foreclosure, deed in lieu, short sale date can be after the discharged date and does not matter.
+Another major benefit of 97 LTV Conventional versus FHA loans is borrowers with prior mortgages included in Chapter 7 Bankruptcy.
+Sometimes, borrowers must go with 97 LTV Conventional Versus FHA loans due to waiting period requirements.
+Conventional Guidelines state if borrowers had a mortgage included in Chapter 7 Bankruptcy, there is a four-year waiting period from the discharge date of Chapter 7.
+The foreclosure, deed-in-lieu, or short sale date can be after discharge and does not matter.
 The housing event needs to be finalized.
 Borrowers cannot reaffirm the mortgage after the discharge of the 13.
-With FHA Loans, there is a three year wait period to qualify for FHA Loans from the recorded date of the housing event after Chapter 7 discharged date.
+With FHA Loans, there is a three-year wait period to qualify for FHA Loans from the recorded date of the housing event after the Chapter 7 discharge date.